-In our opinion Cassandra is one of best nosql database technologies we’ve used for high availability, large scale, and high speed business platforms, More specifically, we work with Datastax Enterprise version for Cassandra where the clients are above a certain size and need to have enterprise grade support 24/7 365 days a year with expertise around the world.
+In our opinion, Cassandra is one of the best nosql database technologies we’ve used for high availability, large scale, and high-speed business platforms, More specifically, we work with Datastax Enterprise version for Cassandra where the clients are above a certain size and need to have enterprise-grade support 24/7 365 days a year with expertise around the world.
 There are many topics in which I could have written about as my first “Cassandra” post on our blog, but decided to write about what I call the three stooges of Cassandra data modeling: Larry (Tombstones), Curly (Data Skew), and Moe (Wide Partitions).

 Wide Partitions.
 A partition is the fundamental unit of replication in Cassandra.
 A wide partition means that data is collecting in a large bucket rather than smaller ones.
 Partitions should not be bigger than 100MB.
 Some of the current ones are 8GB.
 Most of the bad ones are between 150-500MB.
 I’ve seen some partitions as big as 64GB.
 Read this about calculating partition size.

 Data Skew.
 Data skew occurs when the algorithm that decides where to place data using a “partitioner” starts to put too much information in a few nodes rather than spreading it around the cluster.
 If the ONLY key for the data is CountryCode or StateCode e.g. “US” or “VA” then all the data will be on one partition and only present on the number of nodes equal to the replication factor.
 When the data is read/written only those servers are bombarded.
 Read more about physical key optimizations.